tpascarella/sr50/docs/spending/food.md

 :::

 If you follow these rules, you should have a pantry full of reasonably healthy food that didn't cost you an arm and a leg.

+#### - Only go once a week

+Grocery stores are designed so you'll buy way more than you intially intended, so only go once a week, and bring a shopping list.

 ## Cooking Your Own Food